 Q) How much exercise do they need?

-A) A 20-minute walk a day should suffice, with regular runs around a fenced-in yard or other fenced-in area.
-Greyhounds do not make good jogging companions.
-Greyhounds are sprinters and not long distance runners, so they will not job more than a mile at best, and must build up to this gradually.
+A) A couple of long walks a day should suffice, with regular runs around a fenced-in yard or other fenced-in area if available but this is not required.
+Greyhounds typically do not make good jogging companions.
+Greyhounds are sprinters and not long distance runners and must build up to this gradually.
 Paws should be checked for injuries if it walks on a hard surface.

 Q) How big are greyhounds?